 Smoke detectors are available as factory-installed options on 50FC models.
 Smoke detectors may be specified for supply air only, for return air without or with economizer, or in combination of supply air and return air.
-Return-air smoke detectors are arranged for vertical return configurations only.
 All components necessary for operation are factory-provided and mounted.
 The unit is factory-configured for immediate smoke detector shutdown operation; additional wiring or modifications to unit terminal board may be necessary to complete the unit and smoke detector configuration to meet project requirements.

 Units equipped with factory-optional return-air smoke detectors require a relocation of the sensor module at unit installation.
-See Fig. 48 for the as-shipped location.
+See Fig. 53 for the as-shipped location.